 NOSORTEQUALS says that no resources should be used to control the order of observations in the output data set that have the same value for a BY variable.

 To understand this, let’s look at the example below.

-Using the EQUALS options, which is also the default, Sort procedure maintains the order of Group 1 – A1 which is also the first observation in the BY group.
+Using the EQUALS options, which is also the default, the Sort procedure maintains the order of Group 1 – A1 which is also the first observation in the BY group.

 proc sort data=example nodupkey noequals; by id; run;